andreidhoang/palm-fe/replit.md

 ```

 ## Replit-Specific Configuration
-- Next.js is configured to accept requests from all origins (`allowedOrigins: ['*']`) to work with Replit's proxy environment
 - Development server listens on `0.0.0.0:5000` for Replit webview compatibility
-- Webpack watch options are configured for the Replit environment
+- Webpack watch options are configured for the Replit environment (polling enabled)
+- Next.js will show a warning about cross-origin requests in development mode, which is expected and safe for Replit's proxy environment

 ## Database Schema
 The application uses a Supabase `Chats` table with at minimum: